CHollingworth/Lampray/README.md

 - [ ] Morrowind
 - [ ] The Sims 4

-## List of currently suppoted archives
+## List of currently supported archives
 - zip
 - 7z
 - rar (Not supported on arch)